VanCleave's Science Fun

 FYI: I am still finding links that don’t work, but I am fixing them as quickly as possible.

-Experiment Ideas Below
+Experiment Ideas Belowarrow8

-A Note from Janice’s Desk
+A Note from Janice’s Deskbuffjan4

 We have interesting neighbors.
 One year there were 5 buffalo in a field near our house.
 I wanted to take a picture with them and did.